Introduction to CBD oils

 Review of CBD Oil Purchase Options

-Where to buy CBD oil?
-The purchasing and selling of CBD oils are under different restrictions that vary by state.
+Where can you buy the best CBD oil?
+The purchase and sale of CBD oils are subject to different restrictions that vary by state.
 Customers should verify the requirements where they live before purchasing CBD products.
 In some areas, prescriptions are necessary.

-If CBD is legal, customers often have a wide range of choices to purchase CBD oil either online or in special cannabis clinics and dispensaries.
+If CBD is legal, customers often have a wide range of choices for purchasing CBD oil online or in special cannabis clinics and dispensaries.

 Buying CBD Oil Online

-Due in part to the wide availability of CBD oils online, there are a number of publicly available lists that claim to point users to the best CBD oils.
+Due in part to the wide availability of CBD oils online, many publicly available lists claim to point users to the best CBD oils.
 Companies with such lists include Discover Magazine, Forbes, and Health.com.
-Many lists specify oils for specific ailments such as pain and anxiety.
+Many lists specify oils for specific ailments, such as pain and anxiety.

-When entering a website, customers are often presented with a variety of CBD oils for sale.
-Products differ most commonly in flavors and doses of CBD.
-Oil flavors are often fruit or mint based, but options for natural flavoring or unflavored oils are also common.
+When entering a website, customers can often view a variety of CBD oils for sale.
+Products differ most commonly in flavors and doses.
+Oil flavors are usually fruit- or mint-based, but options for natural flavoring or unflavored oils are also common.

-The range of available CBD dosages highlights the deregulated nature of CBD products.
-The most common single doses are between 250 mg to 1500 mg.
-However, some companies offer serving sizes as low as 7.5 mg and high doses as large as 7500 mg.
+The range of available CBD strengths highlights the deregulated nature of CBD products.
+The most common single doses are between 250 milligrams and 1500 milligrams of CBD.
+However, some companies offer serving sizes as small as 7.5 mg and high doses as large as 7500 mg.

 cbdMD sells a variety of CBD oil tinctures, which differ from pure CBD oils.
-Most notably, CBD oils are mixed with an oil carrier while CBD tinctures contain an alcohol carrier.
+Most notably, CBD oils have an oil carrier, while a CBD tincture contains an alcohol carrier.
 The alcohol increases the bioavailability of the CBD.

-Charlotte’s Web CBD oil is one of the most well known CBD companies.
-Charlotte Figi, the six-year-old girl which the company was named after, was cured of seizures through taking CBD.
+Charlotte’s Web CBD oil is one of the most well-known CBD companies.
+Charlotte Figi, the six-year-old girl after whom the company was named, was cured of seizures by taking CBD.
 In addition to oils, Charlotte’s Web sells CBD gummies and topical creams.
-Their pure CBD oil ranges in price from $25 for 1 ml of 17 mg to $119 for 1 ml of 60 mg.
+Its pure CBD oil ranges in price from $48 for 1 ml of 17 mg to $96 for 1 ml of 60 mg.

 Plus CBD Oil

-Plus CBD Oil is another CBD company known for its highest quality and value over their product range.
-They are also passionate about hemp education and offer plenty of educational videos and articles on their website.
-They offer a number of different CBD products including balms, gummies, and roll-ons.
-Their drops are sold at $67.95 for 2 oz of 500 mg.
+Plus CBD Oil is another company known for its highest quality and value across its product range.
+It is also committed to hemp education and provides a wealth of educational videos and articles on its website.
+They offer several CBD products including, balms, gummies, and roll-ons.

 CBD Oil on Amazon